American Proprietary Eponyms

 INTRODUCTION

 An eponym is a general term used to describe from what or whom something derived its name.
-Therefore, a proprietary eponym could be considered a brand name (trademark or service mark) which has fallen into general use.
+Therefore, a proprietary eponym could be considered a brand name (trademark or service mark) which has fallen into generic use within the marketplace.

 So, what leads a brand name to become an eponym?
 Well, for one thing, other brands of a similar nature or purpose must exist; but even more importantly, the original product, even if discontinued, must still function pronominally.
 In other words, a specific can be used to designate a class of generics with no loss in meaning.
 The usual result: lower case transcription of the brand name.